 3) Meeting a need/want

 These days, consumers are looking for businesses that share their ideals and have a high level of trust.
-By maintaining the quality of their products, even in a changing economy, LVMH can retain their existing clientele and continue to show customers that they are getting high-quality products through all their businesses.
+By maintaining the quality of its products, even in a changing economy, LVMH can retain its existing clientele and continue to show customers that they are getting high-quality products through all its businesses.

 4) Ability to look ahead

 Despite the already large size of the company, Arnault has stated that LVMH is just in its beginning phases, and the future looks bright as it continues to be the head of the luxury sector.
 It is true that his strategy of rapid acquisition may have become trickier these days with consumers preferring smaller, more niche brands and brand owners preferring to stay independent.
 Even so, LVMH plans to continue working structurally in all areas to continue to grow.
 One of their new strategies is to invest in digital initiatives.
 This has become an absolute necessity for every company and brand around the world.

 Their existing digital effort has included developing the “Aura” platform, which uses blockchain technology to track luxury goods and stop counterfeit products from entering the market.
 The platform was designed to provide robust tracking services to brands and offer tracing options to their consumers by giving them access to details regarding trends, designs, raw materials, manufacturing, and distribution.

 Even before social media dominated our lives, Arnault and his team created campaigns that had the habit of appearing in popular media and culture.
 At the moment, few people in the world have not heard of the companies that fall under LVMH.
 This is because the LVMH team has effectively created a positive brand image for everyone around the world.
 They also used influencer marketing as a way to get the word out there about their brand.
 What’s more, they were doing this even before Instagram, TikTok, Facebook, or Snapchat were a thing.